For the standard normal distribution, what is the total area unde... | Study Prep in Pearson+

 1

-Recall that the standard normal distribution is a probability distribution with a mean of 0 and a standard deviation of 1.

-Understand that the total area under the normal curve represents the total probability, which must sum to 1 for any probability distribution.
+Understand that the total area under any probability density function (PDF) curve, including the normal distribution, represents the total probability, which must equal 1.

-Recognize that the normal curve is symmetric about the mean, but the total area under the curve includes all values from negative infinity to positive infinity.
+Recognize that the normal distribution curve is symmetric about the mean, and the area under the entire curve from negative infinity to positive infinity sums to 1.

-Use the property of probability density functions (PDFs) that the integral of the PDF over its entire range equals 1, which applies to the standard normal distribution as well.
+Note that this total area corresponds to the probability that a random variable from this distribution takes any value within the entire real number line.

-Therefore, conclude that the total area under the standard normal curve is 1, representing the entire probability space.
+Therefore, the total area under the standard normal curve is 1, reflecting the fundamental property of probability distributions.

 Watch next